Unsupervised Estimation of Nonlinear Audio Effects: Comparing Diffusion-Based and Adversarial approaches: Conclusions

 \section{Conclusions}

 \begin{sloppypar} This study addressed unsupervised operator estimation, with experiments on guitar distortion modeling, comparing diffusion-based and adversarial approaches.
 While adversarial methods performed well under heavy distortion, they lack consistency across scenarios.
 In contrast, diffusion-based methods show strong robustness to data scarcity and operator choice, making them a more reliable option overall.
 Additionally, diffusion methods offer the benefit of jointly estimating the clean guitar signal, although reconstruction quality has not been explored in this work.

-Finally, while all operator models are capable of real-time processing~\cite{wright2020real}, their computational demands remain an open question for future investigation. \end{sloppypar}
+Both approaches—diffusion-based and adversarial—require substantial training time and computational resources, which can limit their accessibility for applications that require training with low-power or time constraints.
+A key limitation of the diffusion-based method is the need for a separately pre-trained model on clean guitar signals, and obtaining such dry data can be challenging depending on the context.
+Future work should investigate how performance varies with different amounts of available dry data and assess the trade-offs between robustness and computational efficiency.
+Although all evaluated models are technically capable of real-time operation~\cite{wright2020real}, the practical computational demands remain an open area for further study.
+Finally, although this study focused specifically on distortion effects, we believe the proposed framework could extend to other nonlinear audio effects, such as dynamic range compression or modulation effects, given the generality of the black-box operators used in training.